Alex Cevallos

-Alejandro Manuel Cevallos Villaciencio (born August 3, 1967) is a retired Ecuadorian football goalkeeper that played most of his career for Emelec and played for the Ecuador national football team.
+Alejandro Manuel "Álex" Cevallos Villaciencio (born August 3, 1967) is a retired Ecuadorian football goalkeeper that played most of his career for Emelec and played for the Ecuador national football team.
 He is now a goalkeeper coach.

 Club career

 He was champion of Ecuador with Emelec in 1993 and 1994.

 Personal life

 He is the older brother of José Francisco Cevallos, arguably Ecuador's best ever goalkeeper.